Helpful information for disabled guests and guests with special requirements

 Shrek’s Adventure welcomes guests with disabilities, together with their helpers and carers.
 This page aims to provide information to help guests with disabilities make the most of their visit with us with details of accessibility and visitor information.

 The majority of our facilities are designed to be fully accessible to our disabled guests however it may not be possible for all guests to access the magic bus ride.
-It is also important that any wheelchair users or guests with special requirements book with our Merlin Contact Centre (0871 221 2837* or 0333 321 2001) or in person at our box office to ensure the relevant facilities are available during their visit.
+It is also important that any wheelchair users book a wheelchair reservation in advance of their visit with our Merlin Contact Centre by calling 0207 967 8027 (Monday to Friday 9am – 4pm) Please note, we are unable to book any tickets through this phoneline.

 “Members of the British Association of Leisure Parks, Pier and Attractions (BALPAA) welcome visits by disabled people and will do all that is possible to ensure a safe and pleasurable stay.
 However rides and attractions in our parks can be physically demanding and vigorous.
 We therefore reserve the right to refuse admission to certain rides should we feel there is a danger to a particular person for whatever reason.
 We have been advised by the Health and Safety executive that refusal on the grounds of Health and Safety does not constitute discrimination.
 We hope that you understand and accept the decisions made in the interest of your safety.”